-Wood Buffalo National Park’s interpretive centre is located in the federal building at Fort Smith features videos about the park, exhibits, maps, backcountry registration and other information.
+Wood Buffalo National Park’s interpretive centre is located in the federal building at Fort Smith and features videos about the park, exhibits, maps, backcountry registration, and other information.

 The latitude makes this the perfect place to view the Aurora Borealis.
 August through the end of March is the best time for aurora viewing in Fort Smith.

 Her Majesty Queen Elizabeth the Second and her husband Prince Philip with their children visited Fort Smith in 1970 during a tour of the Northwest Territories to participate in centennial celebrations.
 Today, this event is still well remembered in Fort Smith.

 For an idea of what to expect: The coldest day ever recorded in Fort Smith was -54 C in February 1947.
 The hottest day in Fort Smith was 35 C in August 1981.

 Best time to travel